woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/pgadmin.rst

 ﻿.. _dataadmin.pgGettingStarted.pgadmin:

+.. warning:: Document status: **Requires Technical Review (PR)**

 Connecting to the PostgreSQL Database
 =====================================

-There are a number of front-end tools available for connecting to and working with the PostgreSQL database.
+There are a number of front-end tools available for connecting to, and working with, the PostgreSQL database.
 Among the most popular are `psql <http://www.postgresql.org/docs/9.1/static/app-psql.html>`_, a command-line tool for querying the database, and the free and open source graphical tool `pgAdmin <http://www.pgadmin.org/>`_.

 .. note:: Any data querying and manipulation you can do with ``pgAdmin`` can also be done at the command line with ``psql``.

-pgAdmin is available from the OpenGeo Suite :ref:`Dashboard`—in the list of :guilabel:`Components`, locate :guilabel:`PostGIS` and click :guilabel:`Manage` to launch the tool.
+pgAdmin is available from the OpenGeo Suite :ref:`Dashboard`—from the list of :guilabel:`Components`, locate :guilabel:`PostGIS` and click :guilabel:`Manage` to launch the tool.

 .. figure:: img/dashboard_pgadmin.png

    *Accessing pgAdmin from the OpenGeo Suite Dashboard*

-As part of the installation of the OpenGeo Suite, you should have one pre-configured **PostGIS (localhost:54321)** (port 5432 on Linux) server listed in the pgAdmin :guilabel:`Object browser`.
+As part of the installation of the OpenGeo Suite, you should have one pre-configured PostGIS server, localhost:54321 (port 5432 on Linux), listed in the pgAdmin :guilabel:`Object browser`.

 .. figure:: img/pgadmin_postgissrv.png